Isn’t it time you figured out what was causing your heel pain?

 When these conditions do not respond to at-home care then it is time to consider other treatment options such as ultrasound or shockwave therapy, or corticosteroid injections.
 This is something you will discuss extensively with your podiatrist beforehand.

 Don’t let heel pain keep you from doing what you love most.
-Southern Maine Foot & Ankle is proud to serve the Scarborough, Windham, and Brunswick, ME, areas.
+Southern Maine Foot & Ankle is proud to serve the Scarborough and Windham, ME, areas.
 Call us today and let us know what’s going on.
 We want to help!